Gainbridge Fieldhouse: Events

 The first NBA game held at Conseco Fieldhouse was on November 6, 1999, when the Indiana Pacers played their regular-season home opener against the Boston Celtics.
 Later that same season, the Pacers made it to the 2000 NBA Finals against the Los Angeles Lakers.
 Games 3, 4, and 5 of that championship series were held at Conseco Fieldhouse, but the Pacers ended up losing that season's title four games to two.

-In 2000, the fieldhouse was also the site for the 2000 Ray Miron President's Cup finals, with two games of the series being played there.
-The Indianapolis Ice won the series against the now-defunct Columbus Cottonmouths 4 games to 3.

 Several games of the 2002 FIBA World Championship were played at Conseco Fieldhouse, including the semifinals and the final.

 In 2009, the fieldhouse was the site for the 2009 WNBA Finals.
 The Indiana Fever took on the Phoenix Mercury for games 3 and 4 of that series but ended up losing the series.
 Three years later, the Fever hosted the 2012 WNBA Finals for games 3 and 4 and beat the Minnesota Lynx.

-Additionally, the Indiana Firebirds of the Arena Football League played at the fieldhouse from 2001 to 2004 and the Indianapolis Ice of the Central Hockey League also played at the fieldhouse from 1999 to 2004.
+Additionally, the Indiana Firebirds of the Arena Football League played at the fieldhouse from 2001 to 2004.
 The venue also hosted select games for the Indiana Ice of the United States Hockey League.